lm22433/sep-resources/Flutter.md

     cache: true
 ```

+> [!NOTE]
-> **Note:** Caching takes up repository storage space, but it helps in reducing the workflow time significantly.
+> Caching takes up repository storage space, but it helps in reducing the workflow time significantly.

 2. **Parallel Jobs:** By defining separate `jobs` under the jobs section, they can be executed in parallel, which speeds up the CI process.
 Here's an example of splitting build and test jobs: